RalphPuzon/simple-discord-gif-bot/README.md

 *NOTE: This is NOT a production grade script, so please do not utilize for projects that contain sensitive information.*

-This is a simple demonstration of a discord bot that will fetch a GIF image using the tenor API, given a single word query (this is by design, get creative.)
+This is a simple demonstration of a discord bot that will fetch a GIF image using the tenor API, given a string query

 ## How to use:
 1. Set up a discord bot (there are plenty of youtube tutorials on this)